 The metro system is efficient and consists of two lanes and 21 stations.
 It runs from 06:00 to 00:00, the fare is fixed and cost 40 Tetri.

 Rental car companies in Tbilisi offer the opportunity to hire a self-driven or a chauffeur-driven vehicle.
-According to previous experiences, it is more secure to hire a chauffeur-driven rental car due to the language obstacle, one-way streets, road hazards and driving rules.
+According to previous experiences, it is more secure in hiring a chauffeur-driven rental car due to the language obstacle, one-way streets, road hazards and driving rules.

 Tbilisi taxis are a popular way of getting around the city due to low prices.
 You can call a local taxi company or hail one on the street.
 Always negotiate the rate before entering the vehicle, as most of the taxis don't own a meter.

-Located 17 kilometres southeast from Tbilisi, Tbilisi International Airport is the primary airport in Georgia.
-The Turkish airport operator TAV operates the airport and hosts over 20 airlines.
+Located 17 kilometres southeast from Tbilisi, Tbilisi International Airport is the busiest in Georgia.
+The Turkish operator TAV operates at Tbilisi International and hosts over 20 airlines.
 The airport was renovated in 2007, and the passenger capacity increased to 2.8 million passengers per year.

 Bus route #37 stops in front of the arrival hall of the airport and runs to the city centre.
-The new, modern airport rail station is 70 metres away from the airport.
+The new, modern airport rail station is 70 metres away from Tbilisi International.
 Trains leave the airport and run to the Tbilisi Central railway station.
 The journey time is 20 minutes, and each train has a capacity for up to 100 passengers.

 To avoid the hassle of negotiating the fare with the driver, you can book a private Tbilisi airport transfer.
 You will know the fare in advance, and the taxi will take you directly to your destination.
-By booking a private Tbilisi airport transfer with us, you will have a peace of mind that your flight will be monitored for delays and the driver will wait for you with a sign showing your name.
+By booking a private Tbilisi airport transfer with us, you will have a peace of mind that the driver will wait for you on-time with a sign showing your name.
 You will enjoy the journey in a comfortable new vehicle with a professional English-speaking driver.
-A one-way fare from Tbilisi Airport to Tbilisi city centre will cost you EUR 20.

 Please select a destination from the list to set it as pick up point.
 We will ask you to choose a drop-off point at the next step.
 This booking method is an alternative way to make a booking if you prefer selecting destinations instead of searching.